marando/lstm-generator/README.md

 ## How To Use

 1. Place your training data in the `data` directory.
-The training data file must be text format, and the filename must end in .txt*
+The training data file must be a text file, and the filename must end in `.txt`

 2. Use `learn` to train the model.
 Specify the training data with the `-m/--model` argument and do not include the file extension: